Jimmy Nail: Television

-In 2008, Nail created and starred as Phil Parker in Parents of the Band, a 6 × 30 mins series on BBC1, broadcast between November 2008 and January 2009.
-The series revolved around a group of teenagers who formed a band just for their own enjoyment, and their parents, who fully expected them to be the next Led Zeppelin.
-Ratings were disappointing, around three million.
+In 2008, Nail created and starred as Phil Parker in Parents of the Band, a six-episode series on BBC1, broadcast between November 2008 and January 2009.
+The series revolved around a group of teenagers who formed a band just for their own enjoyment, and their parents, who expected them to be the next Led Zeppelin.
+Ratings were disappointing, around three million viewers.